kudobuilder/kudo.dev/content/docs/comparison.md

 KUDO, a [Template Defined Application](#template-defined-application) tool developed with a focus on operators rather than developers, is used for multi-step (plan) applications that require the order of operations to be specific in order to function.

-## Comparison To Other Kubernetes Application Lifecycle Management Tools
+## Comparison to Other Kubernetes Application Lifecycle Management Tools

 ### Application Operator Focused